grosa1/old_grosa1.github.io/_posts/2025-03-19-introduction-to-oci-generative-ai.md

 key_file=/home/sammy/.oci/my-private-key.pem  # TODO: Full path to the private key
 ```

 4\. **Create a Compartment**: Compartments are logical containers that help you organize and control access to your cloud resources.
-You can create a new compartment from the OCI Console by navigating to *"Identity > Compartments"* and clicking on *"Create Compartment"*.
+You can create a new compartment from the OCI Console by navigating to *Identity > Compartments* and clicking on *Create Compartment*.

 ## Setting up the environment